Brain-First Learning for an AI World

 Finally — and this is critical — students apply these skills immediately to their own lives.
 To their current assignments.
 To their interests.
 To their goals.
 They get feedback loops that reinforce what they’re learning.
 They see the skills work in real time.
 That’s how learning sticks.

 When Tier 1 is structured this way — starting with the individual, moving to the universal, teaching explicitly, then anchoring in application — students don’t just learn skills.
 They understand how their own brains work.
-And understanding that changes everything.
+And that understanding changes everything.

-The question many educators ask is practical: Where does this fit in our schedule?
+Where does this fit in our schedule?

 This instruction can even be delivered as an ELA credit.
 SOAR covers 100% of ELA standards for grades 6–12.
 Learn more about SOAR as ELA credit →

-The point is this: there are multiple ways to make room for what students actually need.
 The barrier isn’t how to fit it in.
-The barrier is recognizing that it needs to be there at all.
+The barrier is recognizing that it needs to be there at all!

-What the Research Shows
+What the research shows

-SOAR’s instructional architecture aligns with Self-Regulated Strategy Development (SRSD) — the explicit instructional framework that the Institute of Education Sciences and the What Works Clearinghouse have validated as the gold standard for Tier 1, general-education intervention.
-See the full SOAR × SRSD alignment →
+SOAR’s instructional architecture aligns with Self-Regulated Strategy Development (SRSD), the explicit instructional framework that the Institute of Education Sciences and the What Works Clearinghouse have validated as the gold standard for Tier 1, general-education intervention.

 SRSD is built on a simple principle: explicit instruction in “how to learn” works.
 Harris et al. (2012) conducted a randomized controlled trial proving that explicit strategy instruction works for students with and without learning challenges, in regular classrooms, with regular teachers.
 No pull-outs.
 No special conditions.
-Just universal instruction done right.1
+Just universal instruction done right.2

 20 pts